papayapos/ekasa/docs/StatusApi.md

 > Printer Status

-Setup custom settings for eKasa Pay
+Test if printer is ready for printing

 ### Example